Walker-Xin/raytransfer/README.md

 ## Usage

+**Only one non-zero deformation parameter possible.**

 RUNNING WITH BUILT-IN JOHANNSEN METRIC

-**Only one non-zero deformation parameter possible**

 1. Generate isco.dat file using isco.cpp.
 First must modify isco.cpp to use the deformation parameter and bounds you want.